Beyond the growth rate of cosmic structure: Testing modified gravity models with an extra degree of freedom: Introduction

 The measurement of accelerated expansion is one of the most important discoveries in modern cosmology.
 But although this conclusion is now supported by multiple probes~\cite{jla2014,WiggleZBAO,BOSSDR11BAO,BOSSLyaBAO,Hinshaw:2012aka,Ade:2013zuv}, we remain entirely ignorant of the underlying physics.

 A microphysical explanation could arise from quantum fluctuations of the vacuum, which behave as a cosmological constant---a fluid with equation of state $p = -\rho$.
 But if this is the correct microphysical description it will be difficult to understand why the universe is accelerating so slowly.
-This has encouraged the growth of a large literature studying alternative explanations.
+This has encouraged the growth of a large literature studying alternative explanations (for a review of such ideas, see Ref.~\cite{Bull:2015stt}).

 If vacuum fluctuations are rejected, it seems inevitable that the acceleration must depend on new physics operating over very large scales which is not present in Einstein gravity.
 It is much less clear what this new physics should be, but at sufficiently low energies it is likely to appear to us in the form of extra scalar fields.
 These mediate long-range forces which compete with, or augment, the conventional $1/r^2$ gravitational force.